bmjoshi/FAIR-UMN/analysis/README.md

 - **1_statistical_info.ipynb**: 1) summarizing the RMSE for training/validation/test set; 2) getting statistical information (mean and standard deviation) for these predictions.

+- **2_visualization.ipynb**: visualize the histogram of predictions made by the deep neural network models.

 To use this Jupyter notebook, you only need to set three hyper-parameters: